-Determining the Break-Even Point
+Determining the Break-Even Point for a Restaurant

-- Prep Work – Even though you include payroll in overhead, you also need to factor in the additional cost of items that take a longer-than-average time to prepare.
+- Prep Work: Even though you include payroll in overhead, you also need to factor in the additional cost of items that take a longer-than-average time to prepare.

 You may also want to add indirect costs, such as those for marketing campaigns or other types of advertising.
 Once you have all these costs down, add them together to determine your break-even point for every item on your menu.